unzew/apostles/charter.md

 In certain situations it may become necessary to take a vote of "No Confidence" against a council member and remove him or her from the position.
 If this occurs, the remaining council and officers will meet to appoint a new council member.

-There are no term limits on the council members, a council position is held for life or until the Counselor in question resigns or is voted out of office.
-In the event a council member cannot be contacted, and has missed four consecutive council meetings, the remaining council may vote that council member's seat vacant, and vote in a replacement member.
+There are no term limits on the council members, a council position is held for life or until the council member in question resigns the position or is voted out of office.

 ## VI.
 Council Seat Job Description and duties